voteagora/dao-node/README.md

 - Optionally, archive data sources can be used to accelerate boot-times for large DAOs

-## Introduction <a name="introduction"></a>

-The service relies on booting using archives of events pulled from a waterfall of sources, each with speed-vs-cost trade-offs.

 ## Getting Started <a name="getstarted"></a>

-To this project assumes a dedicate Python >= 3.11 environment and/or Docker, along with basic knowledge of both to setup.
+DAO Node requires a dedicated Python >= 3.11 environment and/or Docker, along with basic knowledge of both to setup.
 It should run easily on Windows, Mac or Linux.

 ### Setup your ABIs